What Is a Chart of Accounts & a Sample Numbering System

-A chart of accounts is a list of all of your company’s accounts together in one place.
+A chart of accounts is one list of all of your company’s accounts.
 Similar to a filing cabinet for your company’s accounting system, it’s used to organize transactions into groups.
-This is one of the many concepts discussed in our Accounting 101 article.
+In a chart of accounts, you’ll typically find an account number, account name, description, account balance, and account category.
+Account categories include assets, liabilities, equity, revenue, and expenses.

-Please see our example below for a better understanding of what’s included in a sole proprietorship’s chart of accounts.
+See our example for a better understanding of what’s included in a sole proprietorship’s chart of accounts.

 Paul Cooper Plumbing Chart of Accounts | ||